 It is true that many women have skills for doing business, but they hesitate to work with male workers and sometimes male workers are not ready to work with women entrepreneurs.
 Most of the women entrepreneurs are of the opinion that semi-educated or uneducated class of workers cannot visualize and accept a “female boss” in their work field.

 Banks and financial institutions play an important role of financiers to entrepreneurs in the developing countries for small and medium-size firm operators do not borrow from the capital market.
 But, these banks and financial institutions underestimate the women entrepreneurs, are reluctant to provide credit to them because of their traditional mindset about women.

 10. Lack of Self-confidence

 Women have a strong mental outlook and an optimistic attitude which create fear in them of committing mistakes while working.
 Women’s potential for entrepreneurial development cannot be accepted by the family members and the society, which always look down them.
 Women must face boldly such situation and develop their 68 self-confidence to break such barriers, but women in India feel that they need a well-secured life for developing their self-confidence.
 Thus they are not both mentally and economically self-reliant.

 11.Lack of Professional Education

-The main causes for the low rate of women entrepreneurship in our country are poverty and illiteracy.
-Parents are unwilling to send their daughters for studying professional education.
+The main causes of the low rate of women entrepreneurship in our country are poverty and illiteracy.
+Parents are unwilling to send their daughters to studying professional education.
 Sometimes, many women lack their entrepreneurial bent of mind even though they take training through attending the entrepreneurial development program.